bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 `dotnet user-secrets set`

-The `dotnet user-secrets set` command is used set the value of a named secret in a user secrets store.
+The `dotnet user-secrets set` command is used to set the value of a named secret in a user secrets store.

 The `dotnet user-secrets set` command is part of ASP.NET Core's .NET CLI [Secret Manager tool](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets#secret-manager) tool.